Joyce Msuya

-Joyce Msuya is a Tanzanian microbiologist and environmental scientist who has been serving as Assistant Secretary-General for Humanitarian Affairs and Deputy Emergency Relief Coordinator in the United Nations Office for the Coordination of Humanitarian Affairs since 2021.
-From 2018 to 2021, she served as the Deputy Executive Director of the United Nations Environment Programme (UNEP) at the level of Assistant Secretary-General.
+Joyce Msuya is a Tanzanian microbiologist and environmental scientist who has been serving as assistant secretary-general for Humanitarian Affairs and deputy emergency relief coordinator in the United Nations Office for the Coordination of Humanitarian Affairs since 2021.
+From 2018 to 2021, she served as the deputy executive director of the United Nations Environment Programme (UNEP) at the level of assistant secretary-general.

 Early life and education

 Msuya was born in Tanzania, circa 1968.
 She obtained a Bachelor of Science degree in Biochemistry and Immunology from the University of Strathclyde, Glasgow, Scotland, in 1992.
 She later graduated with a Master of Science degree in Microbiology and Immunology from the University of Ottawa, Ontario, Canada, in 1996.

 Career

 Early career

 Before joining the World Bank Group, Msuya worked as an International Health Policy Analyst with the Liu Center for Global Studies (now Liu Institute for Global Issues) at the University of British Columbia in Canada.
-Previously, she worked in Tanzania on various assignments, both in the private and public sectors.
+Previously, she worked in Tanzania on various assignments, in the private and public sectors.